-This page focusses specifically on Company Registration, Shelf Companies, COID Registration, UIF and Import and Export Licenses.
+The FAQs for Entrepreneurs focusses specifically on Company Registration, Shelf Companies, COID Registration, UIF and Import and

 All South African companies are registered at the CIPC (the Companies and Intellectual Property Commission).
 There are three ways you can register a company at the CIPC.
 You can register a new company on the CIPC’s ePortal, you can ask your accountant to do it for you or you can use a fast-tracked company compliance service provider.

 Foreigners: Foreigners need to submit a copy of their passport to us.
 If Foreigners use our company registration service, we give them step-by-step instruction where and how to submit a passport copy online.
 If you follow these instructions, you will receive notifications within 24 hours, by email and SMS, that your passport was uploaded and received successfully.

 Yes, if you are a foreigner, with a valid passport issued by your country of origin, you can register a Pty Company in South Africa.
 You can also have a Refugee document.